oceanum/nwpio/docs/index.md

 # NWPIO

-**Download and process NWP forecast data from GFS and ECMWF**
+**Download and process NWP forecast data from cloud archives**

 NWPIO is a Python library for downloading GRIB files from cloud archives and converting them to Zarr format for efficient analysis.
-It supports GFS and ECMWF forecast data with a simple, intuitive API.
+It supports various NWP models such as GFS and ECMWF with a simple, intuitive API.

 ## Features